rostro36/Notes/Big Data/Week 08/08_questions.md

 ## General
 - What is a slot?
 	- A slot are some computing resources (memory+processor) that can execute jobs.
+## MapReduce vs. YARN
 - What are the problems of MapReduce?
 	- MapReduce only scales to thousands, not dozens of thousands.
-	- Jobtracker is a single point of failure.
+	- JobTracker is a single point of failure.
 	- JobTracker has to do two things: schedule and monitoring
 	- The amount of memory is static.
 	- Some resources are idle, because another phase gets executed.